Recognizing nullhomotopic maps into the classifying space of a Kac-Moody group: Structure results by induction

-With Theorem \ref{structurethmquo} in hand, it is now straightforward to adapt \cite[\S 6]{JMratiso}. \begin{thm}[cf. {\cite[6.1]{JMratiso}}, {\cite[3.3]{FM2}}] Let $BX$ be as in (\ref{BXdefined}) and $BY$ be a $p$-compact group.
+\begin{thm}[cf. {\cite[6.1]{JMratiso}}, {\cite[3.3]{FM2}}] Let $BX$ be as in (\ref{BXdefined}) and $BY$ be a $p$-compact group.
 A map $BY \stackrel{f}{\rightarrow} BX$ is nullhomotopic if and only if for all maps $B\ZZ/p^n\ZZ \stackrel{e}{\rightarrow} BY$ the composition $fe$ is nullhomotopic. \end{thm} \nod{\bf Proof:} Only the ``if'' direction requires proof, so we assume all compositions $ B\ZZ/p^n\ZZ \stackrel{e}{\rightarrow} BY \stackrel{f}{\rightarrow} BX $ are nullhomotopic.
 Following \cite[\S 6]{JMratiso}, it enough to show that the class $\cat{C}$ of $p$-compact groups such that the statement holds has the five properties of Theorem \ref{saturated}.
 The basic observation, which resulted in the present paper, is that arguments to be adapted are not too sensitive to the target of $f$ (see (\ref{piBY'}-\ref{BZBY'}) below).
 Clearly, (i) and (ii) hold.

 Consider property (iii).
 By assumption, all compositions \beq B\ZZ/p^n\ZZ \stackrel{e}{\rightarrow} BY_0 {\rightarrow} BY \stackrel{f}{\rightarrow} BX \nonumber \eeq are nullhomotopic and thus $BY_0 {\rightarrow} BY \stackrel{f}{\rightarrow} BX$ is nullhomotopic.
 Setting $\pi:=\pi_1(BY)$, Theorem \ref{structurethmquo} implies that each $f$ factors through $B\pi$, up to homotopy.
 Just as in \cite[Proof of 6.3]{JMratiso}, we have a lift \beq {\xymatrix{ B\ZZ/p^m\ZZ \ar@{-->}[r]^{\hat{e}}\ar[d]_{mod ~ p^n} & BY \ar[d] \ar[r]^{f} & BX \\ B\ZZ/p^n\ZZ \ar[r]^{e} & B\pi \ar[ur]_{\overline{f}} & } } \eeq \nod for {\em any} $B\ZZ/p^n\ZZ \stackrel{e}{\rightarrow} BY$ as indicated.
 Thus, checking property (iii) is reduced to checking that $B\pi \in \cat{C}$.